Gather Pilot Guide

 - Median Conversation Length: If you see a small number here, that’s good – it’s a sign of quick interactions.
 The average conversation in Gather is 10 minutes long, compared to 52 minutes in Zoom.
 (Source)

-3. Combine the Data & Share Results
+3. Combine the Data & Share Pilot Results

 Review the survey feedback and Insights metrics to build your case for Gather.
 Pair the data with employee quotes to capture the complete picture of your pilot experience.

-Use this template to share your results:
+Use this slide deck or the following template to share your results:

 We piloted Gather for [amount of time] with [Insights Chart - Weekly Active Members] members.